kordru/kordru.github.io/README.md

 # kordru.github.io
-My webzone for all sorts of stuff; It's just a testing space.
+My webzone for all sorts of stuff.
+Really it's just a testing space.